MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Export-PSSession.md

 - **BigEndianUTF32** Uses UTF-32 with the big-endian byte order.
 - **Byte** Encodes a set of characters into a sequence of bytes.
 - **Default** Uses the encoding that corresponds to the system's active code page.
-- **Oem** Uses the encoding that corresponds to the system's current OEM code page.
+- **OEM** Uses the encoding that corresponds to the system's current OEM code page.
 - **String** Same as **Unicode**.
 - **Unicode** Uses UTF-16 with the little-endian byte order.
 - **Unknown** Same as **Unicode**.